Tianshu996/METSC/README.md

 # METSC: A microstructure estimation Transformer inspired by sparse representation for diffusion MRI [[MedIA]](https://www.sciencedirect.com/science/article/pii/S136184152300049X)

 ## Introduction
 This repository provides a demonstration of a microstructure estimation network, METSC.
 In this repository we offer an inference framework on NODDI model.
-The project was originally developed for our previous work on METSC.
-It is suitable for direct use or finetuning on your dataset.
+The project was originally developed for our previous work on METSC and can be used directly or fine-tuned with your dataset.

 <p align="center">
    <img src="./example/overall.jpg" align="center" width="700">